madenwala/Yelp.Api/README.md

-# Yelp.API
+# Yelp.API.Web
-C# Portable Class Library for Yelp (v3) Fusion API works with Windows 10, Windows 8, Windows Phone, ASP.NET, Xamarin (iOS/Android), Mac, and other .NET projects.
+C# Web Library for Yelp (Fusion API v3 from 2017).
+Currently targets .NETCoreApp 1.0 and 1.1.
 Yelp's (v3) Fusion API allows you to get the best local business information and user reviews of over million businesses in 32 countries.

-## How to use the Yelp API in your .NET based app
+## How to use the Yelp API in your .NET based Web App

 Integrating this API is very easy.

 1. **[Register](https://www.yelp.com/developers/v3/manage_app)** yourself with Yelp's developer program
-2. Add the **[Yelp API client from NuGet](https://www.nuget.org/packages/Yelp.Api/)** to your project or register in the NuGet console with:
+2. Add the **[Yelp Api Web client from NuGet](https://www.nuget.org/packages/Yelp.Api.Web/)** to your project or register in the NuGet console with:

-	`Install-Package Yelp.API`
+	`Install-Package Yelp.Api.Web`

 3. Call the API via the `Client` object in your code.
 See below for examples: